 Only a few items need reporting upon sale, so don’t allow dealers to talk you out of buying bullion coins because of reporting requirements.

-The newer U.S. coins such as Buffalos and Eagles are specifically defined as numismatic coins in the legislation that created them.
+The newer U.S. coins such as Buffaloes and Eagles are specifically defined as numismatic coins in the legislation that created them.
 For those who are concerned about confiscation, these coins should be safe from confiscation.
 In fact, they are even safer than the $20 Gold coins most dealers sell as non-confiscatable!

 Below is a small sample of bullion coins that American Federal both buys and sells.